Rahul Bhat's killing: Kashmiri Pandits take out protest march in Srinagar | Law-Order

 - India

-Protests have been held at several places in Jammu and Kashmir over the killing of Bhat as well as the ''failure'' of the administration to provide security to Kashmiri Pandit employees.
+Later, the protestors marched to the BJP's state office in the Jawahar Nagar area of the city, held a sit-in outside it and raised slogans against the party.

-Bhat had got the job of a clerk under the special employment package for migrants in 2010-11.
+The protestors dispersed peacefully afterwards.
+Protests have been held at several places in Jammu and Kashmir over the killing of Bhat as well as the ''failure'' of the administration in providing security to Kashmiri Pandit employees.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)